electricbolt/corekit/README.md

 #### Data

 Extensions to Swift's Data struct to provide Hex encoding and decoding.
+Coded for speed and between 6x to 34x faster than `map { String(format: "%02hhx", $0) }.joined()`

 > Swift example